PRISM-$\Delta$: Differential Subspace Steering for Prompt Highlighting in Large Language Models: Direction consistency

 \section{Direction consistency}

-To quantify whether different heads learn independent or redundant directions, we compute the mean pairwise absolute cosine similarity between the top left singular vectors of all 288 heads (\qwenA{}, 36 layers $\times$ 8 heads).
-A random baseline is computed by averaging cosine similarities between uniformly sampled unit vectors in $\mathbb{R}^{128}$, yielding 0.079.
+To quantify whether different heads learn independent or redundant directions, we compute the mean pairwise absolute cosine similarity between the top left singular vectors of all heads in \qwenA{}.
+A random baseline is computed by averaging cosine similarities between uniformly sampled unit vectors in $\mathbb{R}^{128}$, yielding 0.071.

-As shown in Table~\ref{tab:direction}, $\Omega^+$ directions exhibit high cross-head similarity (0.254), over $3\times$ the random baseline.
-This confirms that independent SVD on $\Omega^+$ is dominated by shared structural directions common to many heads---precisely the redundancy that Proposition~\ref{prop:discriminative}(b) predicts differential decomposition will remove.
-In contrast, $\Omega_\Delta$ directions achieve 0.068, slightly \emph{below} the random baseline, indicating that each head extracts a nearly independent discriminative direction.
-The sub-random value likely reflects a mild orthogonality bias: since all heads optimize over the same finite input data, SVD solutions tend to avoid directions already captured by other heads.
+In this \qwenA{} analysis, $\Omega^+$ directions have cross-head similarity 0.254, compared with 0.071 for the random baseline, while $\Omega_\Delta$ directions reach 0.068.
+This pattern is consistent with differential decomposition removing directions shared across heads; cosine similarity alone does not identify the semantic content of those directions.

-The effect is even more pronounced in early layers (L1--12), where $\Omega^+$ similarity rises to 0.353 while $\Omega_\Delta$ drops to 0.053.
-Early layers encode more generic, shared features, so the benefit of differential projection---filtering out these shared directions---is strongest there.
+In early layers, the measured values are 0.353 for $\Omega^+$ and 0.053 for $\Omega_\Delta$.
+Whether this pattern transfers to other models and tasks remains to be tested.